Shen Yue (actress)

-Shen Yue (沈月) is a Chinese actress and model.
+Shen Yue (沈月; born February 27, 1997) is a Chinese actress and model.
 She is known for her roles in the series A Love So Beautiful (2017), Meteor Garden (2018), Count Your Lucky Stars (2020), and Mr. Bad (2022).

 Early life

 Shen Yue was born in Shaoyang City, Hunan Province.
 In 2014, she studied Journalism and Communication at Hunan Normal University, and was an intern at Hunan Satellite TV.
 During her second year in college, a photographer friend posted her photo online, which drew the attention of an agency.

 Career

-Beginning

-Shen Yue participate in the reality show Summer Sweetie released by Hunan TV; later she became an intern in Happy Camp.
+Shen participated in the reality show Summer Sweetie released by Hunan TV; later she became an intern in Happy Camp.

-2017–present: Rising popularity

-In 2017, Shen Yue rose to fame with her role as Chen Xiaoxi in Tencent Video's campus romance drama A Love So Beautiful alongside Hu Yitian, based on the novel To Our Pure Little Beauty by Zhao Gangan.
+In 2017, Shen rose to fame with her role as Chen Xiaoxi in Tencent Video's campus romance drama A Love So Beautiful alongside Hu Yitian, based on the novel To Our Pure Little Beauty by Zhao Gangan.

-In 2018, Shen Yue portrayed "Dong Shancai" in the series Meteor Garden, based on the Japanese shōjo manga series Boys Over Flowers (花より男子, Hana Yori Dango) written by Yoko Kamio.
+In 2018, Shen portrayed "Dong Shancai" in the series Meteor Garden, based on the Japanese shōjo manga series Boys Over Flowers (花より男子, Hana Yori Dango) written by Yoko Kamio.
 The series was acclaimed in the Southeast-Asian region, and was internationally popular.
 She appears in Chinese variety show The Inn 2.

-In 2019, Shen Yue performed in the annual CCTV Spring Festival Gala, presenting a sketch Office's Story with other artists.
+In 2019, she performed in the annual CCTV Spring Festival Gala, presenting a sketch Office's Story with other artists.
 She starred in Another Me, a drama based on the film Soul Mate (2016) alongside Chen Duling.
 In 2020, she starred in the romantic comedy drama Count Your Lucky Stars alongside Jerry Yan.
-In 2021, Shen Yue starred alongside Jasper Liu in the romantic comedy Use For My Talent, which is a remake of the Korean drama, Clean with Passion for Now.
+In 2021, Shen starred alongside Jasper Liu in the romantic comedy Use For My Talent, which is a remake of the Korean drama, Clean with Passion for Now.

-In February 2021, Shen Yuen debut in film The Yinyang Master.
-She starred in the youth comedy Be Yourself, played a stubborn "tomboy".
+In February 2021, Shen debuted in the film The Yinyang Master.
+She starred in the youth comedy Be Yourself, playing a stubborn "tomboy".
 In 2022, she starred in the romantic fantasy comedy Mr. Bad alongside Chen Zheyuan, directed by Lee Chingjung, which received positive reviews.